KevinFlanagan7/Golf-classic/README.md

 - I had a probelm with the navigation menu bar when testing as it was scrolling too far past the About, Prize, Gallery and Registration sections.
 I used the scroll-padding-top command to resolve the problem.
 I also used the scroll behavior command and set it to smooth for a better user experience.
 - I found that I was repeating a lot of code in my style.css file.
 I created more classes in my index.html file which reduced my style.css code by approximatley 100 lines and improved the lighthouse performance results.
-- When I was validating index.html file, I had 2 warnings showing.
-It reported that two sections (Registration and location map) were missing headings.
-I added headings and a class to these sections and set up a css style rule to hide the headings.
+- When I was validating my html files, I had 3 warnings showing.
+It reported that sections were missing headings.
+I added headings, set a class to and set up a css style rule to hide the headings.
 - The results of my validation for html and css files are below.
     - HTML (index.html) validator [results](documentation/index.html.png "W3C HTML")
     - HTML (signup.html) validator [results](documentation/signup.html.png "W3C HTML")